Dark hyperCharge Symmetry: Dark Hypercharge Solutions

-Both scenarios, SI and SII, are flavour-specific scenarios where all generations of SM fermions do not carry an equal charge.
-These scenarios may induce tree-level Flavour-Changing Neutral Currents (FCNC) mediated by the $Z'$ boson.
-On the other hand, SIII represents a flavour universal scenario, where all generations of SM fermions carry equal charges under $U(1)_{X}$, and hence, this scenario does not induce any $Z'$ mediated tree-level FCNC processes.
+Both scenarios, SI and SII, are flavor-specific scenarios where all generations of SM fermions do not carry an equal charge.
+These scenarios may induce tree-level flavor-changing neutral currents (FCNC) mediated by the $Z'$ boson.
+On the other hand, SIII represents a flavor universal scenario, where all generations of SM fermions carry equal charges under $U(1)_{X}$, and hence, this scenario does not induce any $Z'$ mediated tree-level FCNC processes.
 The new neutral boson ($Z'$) associated with $U(1)_{X}$ symmetry has many interesting properties.
 In the rest of the work, we discuss various properties and phenomenological signatures.